 Just like our physical bodies are programmed for self-healing, our hearts are designed to heal.
 With every heartbreak, our hearts grow stronger, and we become emotionally more mature.
 The problem is that most of us unnecessarily prolong the pain by remaining attached to the person who hurt us and the story we keep telling ourselves about our relationship with them.

-The more we hold on to the other person, the more painful it becomes.
-The more we hold on to the dream we created about this person, the more the pain grows.
+The more you hold on to the other person, the more painful it becomes.
+The more you hold on to the dream you created about this person, the more the pain grows.

-In my experience, there are seven steps we all must go through to heal a broken heart so that you can be ready to let more love in.
-Follow these steps, and you’ll be well on the road to recovery from heartbreak!
+Based on my experience, there are seven steps that we all must navigate to heal a broken heart and become open to receiving more love.
+By following these steps, you can start to recover from heartbreak.

 Step 1: Let Your Heart Break Open